 Prof. James Gross

-As mentioned in our introduction, we will begin this series by covering the random propagation effects that occur within a wireless environment.
-These effects greatly impact signal reliability and are a significant hurdle for wireless networks to overcome before going industrial.
-This entry provides an overview of the issue, explains why current wireless technologies haven’t yet adopted an effective counter, then introduces a ground-breaking technique developed over the past decade.
-We will finish by introducing EchoRing and its potential as a commercial industrial wireless solution.
+This entry provides an overview of the issue, explains why current wireless technologies have not yet implemented an effective counter, then introduces a groundbreaking propagation-countering technique developed over this past decade.
+We finish by introducing EchoRing and its potential as a commercial industrial grade wireless solution.

 The basic process of wireless communications begins when a transmitter encodes an information packet (a collection of bits) into an electromagnetic wave.
 This process is known as modulation.
 Propagation effects begin as the wave is sent over the air, which impacts the signal’s reception.
 The two most important propagation effects are:

-This effect happens when one or more “copies” of the original transmission reaches the receiver.
+This effect occurs when one or more “copies” of the original transmission reaches the receiver.
 This is because, in most cases, the exact location of the receiver is unknown to the transmitter, therefore the transmission wave is emitted in a wide arc in all directions.
-This wave then inevitably encounters and bounces off various physical objects in the environment (machines, walls, human workers, etc.), creating multiple signal copies that reach the receiver at different times.
+This wave then inevitably encounters and bounces off various physical objects within the environment (machines, walls, human workers, etc.), thus creating multiple signal copies that reach the receiver at different times.

 An operator (sender) transmits to a robot (receiver), which receives